Gavroche11/paper_crawler/README.md

 # Result limitations
 MAX_ARTICLES: int = -1  # Maximum number of articles to retrieve (-1 for all)

+# Citation fetching
+FETCH_CITATIONS: bool = True  # Set to True to fetch citation counts for papers
 ```

 ### Keyword Configuration